-Creatine is the most researched sports supplement but has always been associated with bodybuilders and bulking up.
-There were myths that women should not take it as it would make them gain weight and become bulky.
+Creatine is the most researched sports supplement, but has always been associated with bodybuilders and bulking up.
+There were myths that women should not take creatine as it would make them gain weight and become bulky.
 But recently, more and more experts have stated that women should take creatine supplements to help them stay in shape not only physically but also mentally.

 I explain the benefits of creatine for women in more detail in this article: Creatine for Women: Why It’s Essential, Especially Over 40.
-If you know all about the benefits, here is a list of the best creatine brands and products.
+If you know all about the benefits, here is a list of the best creatine supplements for women.

 - Go for Creatine Monohydrate or Micronized (the finer version dissolves quicker) Creatine Monohydrate.
 Creatine Monohydrate is the most studied and most affordable creatine.